marioiovanna/MySQL-Bieber/README.md

 3- Finally will let you know your total for the sale....

-(if the amount is over the stock on the store will show you a warning and ask you again for the quantity)
+(if the amount is over the stock on the store, it will show you a warning and ask you again for the quantity)

 ![image of customer](https://github.com/marioiovanna/MySQL-Bieber/blob/master/Readme%20Picts/Costumer3.PNG)